For

 word is a French department (county), the "Département de la

-Dordogne", surrounding a long stretch of the lower Dordogne between
+surrounding a long stretch of the lower Dordogne between hills and

-is attractive hill country, full of old villages, castles, small
+attractive hill country, full of old villages, castles, small country

-country towns and plenty of scope for relaxing and enjoyable holidays.
+towns and plenty of scope for relaxing and enjoyable holidays.
+While

-Much of the area, particularly further into the hills, is very
+the area, particularly further into the hills, is very much

-much "off the beaten track", and just waiting
+"off the beaten track", and just waiting to be discovered.

 The